How to host the perfect digital webinar Q&A

 If you want the Q&A to inspire debate and an open discussion, giving attendees a heads up will increase the likelihood of this happening.

-You can promote the Q&A on the social media pages of your event, on your website landing page, so that those signing up on your registration page or clicking on the LinkedIn ad will have a heads up.
+You can promote the Q&A on the social media pages of your company, and on your website landing page, so that those signing up on your registration page or clicking on the LinkedIn ad will have a heads up.
+Having a Q&A is a great selling point for your webinar.
+Psst.. the superhosts make sure to get other people in their orgs involved to get organic reach!
+More on that in our 101 guide to marketing your webinar.

-When asking your guest questions, don’t stick to things which will only generate ‘yes/no’ answers.
 You want your Q&A to take the participants on a journey to which they can be included, and so questions which uplift, generation ideas, or challenge the audience are best.
-Even a slight change in the wording of your question can make a huge difference in the type of answer you receive, so keep this in mind.
+Even a slight change in the wording of the questions you bring up, can make a huge difference in the type of answer you receive, so keep this in mind.

-With our tips, the digital Q&A will be a nice value-add to your already awesome webinar - making it even more memorable and successful!
+With our tips, the digital Q&A will be a nice value-add to your already awesome webinar - making it even more memorable and successful.
+Looking forward to see all of your exciting Q&A:s out there!

 webinar,